magento/knowledge-base/src/announcements/magento-announcements/faq-for-the-updated-lifecycle-policy-for-magento-releases.md

 ## How will I get quality fixes on supported minor versions that are not the latest line?

-Fixes will be made available via the [Quality Patches Tool](https://support.magento.com/hc/en-us/articles/360047139492) tool.
+Fixes will be made available via the [Quality Patches Tool](https://support.magento.com/hc/en-us/articles/360047139492).

 ## How will I get quality fixes on the latest line?